cyberark/simple-llm-eval/docs/developers/dev-notes.md

 * Build the package using: `uv build`

 ## Publishing the docs
-This project uses mkdocs/mike to publish its docs to GitHub Pages.
+This project uses mkdocs/mike to publish its docs to GitHub Pages on a release.

+Here are some details on how to use mike and mkdocs:

 * To test the docs locally, run: `mike serve` or `mkdocs serve`
 * The pipeline publishes the docs after a successful merge to main.